 Contact with Capricorn Nine: the Sounds and Story of Steb Sly

 Steve Sim has been making electronic music since the 1980s.
-Better known as Steb Sly, Sim is a seventh generation Nova Scotian who has honed a divergent skill set along a storied journey that includes breakdancing and beatmaking in the 1980s, cutting techno records in the 1990s, scoring high profile video games like Mass Effect in the 2000s, to presently hosting a wealth of live stream sessions and continuing to take on new projects in the 2010s.
+Better known as Steb Sly, Sim is a seventh generation Nova Scotian who has honed a divergent skill set along a storied journey.
+Sly’s eclectic repertoire includes breakdancing and beatmaking in the 1980s, cutting techno records in the 1990s, scoring high profile video games like Mass Effect in the 2000s, to presently hosting a wealth of live stream sessions and continuing to take on new projects in the 2010s.

 Steb Sly’s musical course has sustained over thirty years of history and spans the east and west coasts of Canada.
 Rooted in pioneering moments of Nova Scotian hip-hop, Sly’s trail has also laid tread to the original burgeoning rave scene of Montréal, and scouted new territory in scoring and sound design during his time on Canada’s west coast.